PedroCantu-Dev/PedroCantu-Dev/README.md

 ### 🚀 About Me
 - 🔭 I’m currently focused on building a career in **DevSecOps**, ensuring secure and reliable application deployment.
 - 🌱 I’m passionate about continuous improvement in production environments and love automating processes to enhance development workflows.
-- 👯 Although I admire **Artificial Intelligence** and **Data Science**, I see myself as a DevSecOps specialist who occasionally explores these fields as a hobby.
+- 👯 Although I admire **Artificial Intelligence** and **Data Science**, I see myself as a DevOps specialist who occasionally explores these fields as a hobby.
-- 🤖 I have a deep love for hardware and computer architecture but understand that my true career lies in cloud and software automation.
+- 🤖 I have a deep love for hardware and computer architecture as well.
 - ⚙️ I’m fascinated by **cloud services** and enjoy creating scalable solutions using modern infrastructure.
 - 💬 Ask me about deploying secure applications, cloud infrastructure, or my favorite automation tools.
 - 🎶 When I'm not coding, I'm likely making music or working out to maintain a healthy lifestyle.